 Ken Gilbert, MC, LPC-I

-Ken works with adolescents and young adults struggling with substance abuse disorders, trauma, attachment issues, and a variety of co-occurring disorders such as anxiety and depression.
+Ken specializes in working with individuals and families struggling with attachment issues, trauma, substance use disorders, and a variety of co-occurring issues such as anxiety and depression.
 His primary emphasis is on the healing that occurs in the therapeutic relationship.
-He uses a relational and relatable style that young people find both refreshing and nourishing.
+He uses a relational and relatable style that people find both refreshing and nourishing.

 Education & Prior Work Experience

 Ken was born in New Jersey and was raised in the Bay Area in California.
 He earned a Bachelor of Science in Marketing Communications from Emerson College.
-Since adolescence, he struggled with substance addiction and went to treatment numerous times with limited effect, until he attended Evoke Therapy Programs as a young adult—and has been in recovery ever since.
-As a survivor of childhood trauma, he sees the undeniable connection between trauma, addiction, and the ways young people adapt to gain a sense of control and safety in a world that can feel unsafe.
+Since adolescence, he struggled with substance addiction and went to treatment numerous times with limited effect, until he attended Evoke’s wilderness program as a young adult.
+He has been in recovery ever since.
+As a survivor of childhood trauma, he sees the undeniable connection between trauma, addiction, and the ways people adapt to gain a sense of control and safety in a world that can feel unsafe.

-Ken earned a Masters of Science in Clinical Mental Health Counseling from Oregon State University and is a registered LPC-intern in the state of Oregon.
+Ken earned a Masters of Science in Clinical Mental Health Counseling from Oregon State University.
 He completed a clinical internship at an acute psychiatric unit working with complex clients struggling with a range of issues such as chronic suicidality, trauma, psychosis, and personality disorders.
 He is trained in Somatic and Attachment-Focused EMDR (Eye Movement Desensitization and Reprocessing) and sees this as a powerful therapeutic modality to treat complex trauma, single-incident trauma, and a variety of other mental health conditions.
-In addition, he draws from RCT (Relational-Cultural Theory), Existential theory, Attachment theory, Jungian psychoanalysis, and other forms of more experiential therapy when working with clients in the field.
+In addition, he draws from RCT (Relational-Cultural Theory), Existential theory, Attachment theory, Jungian psychoanalysis, and other forms of more experiential therapy.

-Ken has a curious spirit that shows up in his work with clients.
-He often states that if he truly understood his clients, the problematic surface-level behaviors would make complete sense.
-His ability to connect with young people helps to create lasting change in the clients he works with.
+Ken has a curious spirit that shows up in his work with Intensives and Coaching clients.
 His relatability and personal story show through the care and compassion he provides those he works with.
 He has a knack for making recovery “cool” and promoting fun and meaning in it.
-He often uses mindfulness practices, ceremony, and spiritual exploration in his group to facilitate connection and a sense of well-being.
+He often uses mindfulness practices, ceremony, and spiritual exploration to facilitate connection and a sense of well-being.

 When he’s not working, Ken can be found river surfing on the Deschutes in Bend, OR.
 He has always enjoyed being on boards whether it’s skateboarding, surfing, or snowboarding at Mt.
 Bachelor.
 He has an appreciation for all kinds of art and often has a camera hanging from his neck.
 He has been known to travel far across the US to try some of the country’s greatest pizza (from San Francisco to Chicago, to Brooklyn and beyond).
 As of now, his favorite place is Di Fara in Brooklyn, NY.
 He is also an avid sports fan cheering on teams from the Bay Area and Buffalo, NY.